An Alpine Wonderland Awaits

 You first need to decide which resort you plan to visit.
 Once you have decided that, then you get explore all the accommodation options.

 There are many different stays from luxury apartments to budget family and backpacking hostels.
 You can choose either on-snow or accommodation in one of the nearby townships like Jindabyne.
+Inspired?
+Pin this to your Pinterest Board.

 Travel Planning Resources